 Strategic Engagement and CTP Implementation Branch

-The Strategic Engagement and CTP Implementation Branch in the Division of Transportation Planning works in coordination with the twelve Caltrans district offices in order to guide and assist in the outreach of the CTP to ensure that the long range planning document gains exposure to the regional and local government stakeholders as well as the general public, in order to attain valuable feedback and public opinions that should be considered within the document.
-In addition, this branch also works with internal and external partners to identify and develop policy opportunities to maintain high visibility and credibility for State Transportation Planning efforts.
-Branch deliverables and activities include:
+The Strategic Engagement and CTP Implementation Branch works in coordination with the 12 Caltrans district offices to guide and assist in the outreach of the CTP.
+This ensures that the plan gains exposure to regional and local government stakeholders as well as the public for valuable feedback.
+In addition, this branch works with internal and external partners to identify and develop policy opportunities to maintain high visibility and credibility for State Transportation Planning efforts.

-OSP was responsible on behalf of Caltrans to prepare the very first California Transportation Plan (CTP) Guidelines in cooperation with the California Transportation Commission (CTC).
-The CTC was authorized to adopt these guidelines for the preparation of the next CTP.
-The document is not intended to serve as a step-by-step guide for preparing the CTP.
-This document serves to identify statutory requirements for the CTP and inform the development of the plan by advising study areas for analysis and evaluation to ensure the CTP provides long-term, inclusive planning policy for the State transportation system.
+OSP is responsible on behalf of Caltrans to prepare the CTP Guidelines in cooperation with the California Transportation Commission (CTC).
+The CTC adopts the guidelines for the preparation of the CTP.
+The document is intended to identify statutory requirements and inform the development of the plan by advising study areas for analysis and evaluation to ensure the CTP provides long-term, inclusive planning policy for the State’s transportation system.

-The Public Participation Plan (PDF) (PPP) for the California Transportation Plan (CTP) and Federal Statewide Transportation Improvement Program (FSTIP) supports Caltrans mission to involve stakeholders and the public in transportation decision making and responds to federal and state laws and regulations that require public engagement.
-The PPP describes Caltrans’ strategies and techniques to inform and engage stakeholders and the public in transportation planning and programming with the purpose of maximizing participation and effectiveness.
+The Public Participation Plan (PPP) for the CTP and Federal Statewide Transportation Improvement Program (FSTIP) supports Caltrans mission to involve stakeholders and the public in transportation decision making.
+The PPP responds to federal and state laws and regulations that require public engagement.

 Native American Liaison Branch (NALB)